voletiv/mcvd-pytorch/README.md

 ### Sampling

 You can look at stdout or the metric plots in `<exp>/logs/smmnist_cat` to determine which checkpoint provides the best metrics.
-Then, you can sample from 25 frames using the chosen checkpoint (e.g., 250k) of the previous SMNIST model by running:
+Then, you can sample from 25 frames using the chosen checkpoint (e.g., 250k) of the previous SMNIST model by running `main.py` with the `--video_gen` option:
 ```
 CUDA_VISIBLE_DEVICES=0 python main.py --config configs/smmnist_DDPM_big5.yml --data_path /my/data/path/to/datasets --exp smmnist_cat --ni --config_mod sampling.max_data_iter=1000 sampling.num_frames_pred=25 sampling.preds_per_test=10 sampling.subsample=100 model.version=DDPM --ckpt 250000 --video_gen -v videos_250k_DDPM_1000_nfp_pred25
 ```

 Results will be saved in `<exp>/video_samples/videos_250k_DDPM_1000_nfp_pred25`.

+You can use the above option to sample videos from any pretrained MCVD model.

 ## Esoteric options